PROFESSIONAL ACCOUNTING TECHNICIAN APPRENTICESHIP

 - Business Tax – Corporation tax for sole traders and limited companies.
 Capital gains for companies

-Assessments are independently managed by AAT and taken on a computer at Richard Huish College.
+Assessments are independently managed by AAT and taken on a computer at Huish.
 Assessments are marked by AAT and results communicated, typically 6 weeks later.

 How will I be taught?